- Assist client to roll on to their side.

 - Make sure there are two chairs available to use in this task.
 Carry chairs over to client before commencing task.
 Modify task if only one or no chairs.

 - First, check the client for any injury.
-If injured, do not move client, get medical assistance.
+If injured, do not move the client — get medical assistance.

-- Request and assist client to roll away from worker.
+- If no injury, request and assist client to roll away from worker.